 Corridors in Conservation

-Hundreds of corridors are currently in use in the United States and around the world.
-They range from small experimental plots to large, multinational habitat links.
-Here are a few examples of how corridors are being implemented in conservation:
+Hundreds of corridors are currently in use around the world.
+They range from small, experimental plots to large, multinational habitat links.
+They may be utilized by any living organism, regardless of size or mobility.

-Large-scale corridors connect habitats regionally to internationally.
-These typically connect large blocks of wildlands or other protected areas.
-These corridors are either preserved through conservation or are part of active restoration.
+Large-scale corridors connect habitats on a regional or international scale.
+They typically connect large blocks of wildlands or other protected areas, and are often preserved through conservation agendas or are part of active restoration.

 Experimental corridors are used to evaluate corridor effectiveness.
 Most experimental corridors are the size of grassland or forest plots, on the scale of meters to hundreds of meters.
 Some experimental corridors are even smaller, and may consist of only a small patch of moss or a wetland replicate contained within linked enclosures.